pavitranew/session-7-rest-ang/README.md

 The URL path is the root of the site, the handling method is an anonymous function, and the response is plain text.

-Run the app using `npm run server`.
+Run the app using `npm run start`.

-Make a change to res.send in index.js to check that the server restarts.
+Make a change to res.send in app.js to check that the server restarts.

 Refresh the browser and note the res (response) object being dumped into the console.